Do you want to create a highly profitable online store that’s within budget?

 …and more!
 That’s a whole lot of features in one plan so you won’t need to spend more on getting these essentials from other providers.

 As an IsItWP user, you can get a hosting plan for as low as $2.75 per month using our exclusive Bluehost coupon.
-Since you’ll be starting an online store, we recommend the WooCommerce hosting plan that start at $12.95 per month.
+Since you’ll be starting an online store, we recommend the WooCommerce hosting plan that starts at $12.95 per month.

 For more on why we chose Bluehost, see our complete Bluehost review.

 After you subscribe to a WooCommerce hosting plan, you can create an account by entering a password.
-Then log into your account to access your bluehost dashboard.
+Then log into your account to access your Bluehost dashboard.
 Here, you can manage your hosting, website files and database, emails, support, and more.

 When you log into your account, you’ll be greeted with a popup informing you that WordPress and WooCommerce have been pre-installed.
 All you have to do is log into your site using your credentials.